ruymaster/paychanneldapp/README.md

 # paychanneldapp
-This repository is one for testing payment chnannel.
+This repository is one for implementing payment chnannel on evm.